Wilfychep/Vumah-ZK-Trust-Stack/README.md

 Built by [Vumah Labs](https://vumahlabs.netlify.app), this project aims to strengthen public trust infrastructure across Africa using Bitcoin’s immutability and ZK-powered privacy.

+## 🚀 We’re Building for Africa

+This SDK is a work-in-progress to empower African institutions with privacy-first trust tools built on Bitcoin and ZK.
+🔐 Want to support our work?
+[Sponsor us on GitHub](https://github.com/sponsors/Wilfychep)

 ---

 ## 🌍 Use Cases